 A Very Brief Airplane Home Project Guide

 Please also read my FAQs.
-And check for updates here and in my FAQs later - I hope to refine and perhaps embellish both compositions, time allowing.
+And check for updates there later - I hope to refine and perhaps embellish my FAQs reasonably soon.

-I'm not an extraterrestrial nor an android - I'm just an ordinary human being, with lots of ordinary human frailties.
+I'm not an extraterrestrial nor android - I'm just an ordinary mortal human being with lots of ordinary human frailties.
 If I can do this, you can probably do it too.
 However, as with all human endeavors, success depends upon your will, knowledge, experience, and a host of other factors.
 And yes, alas, money is one of them.
-But perhaps not as big a factor as you suspect.
+But perhaps money's not as big a factor as you suspect.

 You need to acquire two things: An airliner, and suitable land to host it.
 Then you need to transport your airliner to your land.
 That's the most daunting challenge.
 Then connect it to domestic water, sewer, and electrical power.
 You'll also need to perform some modifications to your aircraft.
 That's a relatively easy task - the required modifications are relatively simple.